yxy-github/Twitter/README.md

 * Identify the best tweet from the best cluster (using cosine similarity) and decide if it is important based on its cosine similarity value with the cluster's centroid, the number of news agencies contributing tweets to the cluster, and the cosine similarity values between other cluster's members with the cluster's centroid.
 The information of the best tweet is written to a csv file.
 * Decide whether or not a notification should be sent.

-Python 2.7 was used and Twitter API was accessed using "Tweepy".
+Python 2.7 was used (with time in UTC time zone) and Twitter API was accessed using "Tweepy".

 **Scripts included in this project**:
 * **twitter_online.py**: Main file containing the source code to do the tasks describe above.